qudratyunusov/qudratyunusov/Roadmap.md

 This is a non-exhaustive list of current goals made possible with the support of our generous [patrons](https://www.patreon.com/Nekotekina).

 ## Short term goals
-* Implement PS3 firmware installer.
-Users only need to provide correct PS3UPDAT.PUP file and it will be automatically unpacked into /dev_flash.
 * Implement decryption on the fly.
 No more temporary files and additional steps.
-This affects, for example, EBOOT, SELF, SPRX, EDAT, and MSELF embedded files.
+This affects, for example, EBOOT, SELF, EDAT, and MSELF embedded files.
 * Implement SDAT decryption.
 No need to decrypt them manually.
 Currently some games may silently fail to boot.
 * Implement "Automatic LLE configuration" option (enabled by default).
 This will pick the most appropriate system modules (SPRX files) for a particular PS3 executable.
 It may be hard to pick them manually.
 * Cache compiled LLVM modules.
 You shouldn't recompile the same executable twice.
 * Parse .eh_frame section in PPU analyser and use this information in LLVM recompiler.
 * Configure Travis to automatically upload Linux binaries on GitHub.
-* Investigate early crashes on Linux.
+* Investigate Linux specific bugs.
 Avoid using executable dir completely.
-Create dev_hdd0 and other dirs.
 * Start to improve compatibility by fixing bugs and missing functionality.

 ## Medium term goals